bblfish/Play20/README.md

 There is a bug report associated with this branch [issue 215](https://play.lighthouseapp.com/projects/82401-play-20/tickets/215-tls-https-support-in-play-20)

-The code is set up to by default allows the server to ask the client for an X509 certificate in guise of authentication, by calling `play.api.mvc.Request.certs` method.
+The code is set up to by default allows the server to ask the client for an X509 certificate based authentication, by calling `play.api.mvc.Request.certs` method.

 ```scala
 object Application extends Controller {